fuchicorp/terraform-helm-chart/README.md

 Request a feature at: https://github.com/fuchicorp/terraform-helm-chart/issues Fork and create PR

 ## Owner
-This terraform module developed by FuchiCorp LLC DevOps team.
+This terraform module developed by the FuchiCorp LLC DevOps team.
 Thanks for using our chart, Enjoy using it!